Many Afghan children are afraid to go outside, new survey by Save the Children finds

 - A majority of parents stated that their children felt most scared on their way to school (64%) and to the market (55%).
 70% of parents said they had no access to counselling services for their children.

-Ten-year-old Hemat lives in a small village in Kabul province where he attends an informal school set up by Save the Children because there is no school in his area.
+Ten-year-old Hemat lives in a small village in eastern Afghanistan where he attends an informal school set up by Save the Children because there is no school in his area.
 He loves going to school but fears the journey to and from class every day.

 Ten-year-old Hemat told Save the Children:

 “On my way to school, I fear suicide attacks, kidnapping and [I’m afraid] that someone might kill me.
 There is war in my country.
 People are killing children; we are not protected.
 And we don’t have proper schools.
 I am scared because there is war in our country.
 Lots of people got killed and there is no safe place for people.”

 Onno van Manen, Save the Children’s Afghanistan Country Director, said: